kazu-yamamoto/hs-sympo-2012/README.markdown

 Following tests would not be suitable with doctest

   - Unusual usage of pure program
+    > What would be _unusual usage_ be?
+Can you come up with an example?

   - Property test which is not useful for readers
   - Unit tests for IO which cannot be executed in doctest